-Carrie started her Pilates training in Seattle with Dorothee Vandewalle, Lori Coleman-Brown, and Lauren Stephan.
-She also had the good fortune to study with Romana Kryzanowska.
-In 1999, she earned her certification with the Pilates Guild, and in 2000 Carrie moved back to her hometown, Boise, Idaho and opened Boise’s first Pilates studio, Forte' Pilates.
-In 2007, she sold the studio and moved to California where she had a thriving home studio, The Pilates House.
+Carrie started her Pilates training in Seattle with Dorothee Vandewalle, Lori Coleman-Brown, and Lauren Stephen.
+She also had the good fortune to study with Romana Kryzanowska who ultimately certified Carrie in 1999.
+She moved home to Boise, Idaho a year later and opened Idaho’s first Pilates studio, Forte Pilates.

 Desiree has been a certified Romanas Pilates instructor for over 16 years, with a professional dancing background for over 17 years (Performing and Teaching).
 With her dance career cut short due to an injury, Desiree decided to head back home to Washington to attend college.
 While studying for her BA, Desiree discovered a love for Pilates and started training from Pilates Seattle International.
 After graduating from college, she worked for the next 8 years at PSI.

 Desiree had the opportunity to work with many master teachers such as; Lori Coleman-Brown, Dorothee Vandewalle, Larry Gibas, Jerome Weinberg MeJo Wiggin, Sari Mejia Santos , Cythina Lochard and last but not least Romana Kryzanowska.
 After coming to Boise on a family visit, Desiree decided to move and has been here ever since.
 Currently she is teaching Dance at Ballet Idaho, instructing at Forte' Pilates, and is a proud mother of 2.

 Young was introduced to Pilates as a way to heal her chronic lower back pain.
 After taking several Pilates sessions, she realized the benefits for her back but also to get fit and tone up her body.
 Experiencing these positive changes in her body led her to becoming a Pilates instructor.